Adopt a Golden

 Adopt a Golden Knoxville, like every other Golden Retriever rescue in the country, has seen a dramatic decline in the number of Golden Retrievers in need of rescue.
 While we still occasionally are asked to help rehome a perfect, young purebred Golden, this situation is no longer the norm.
 Instead, many of the dogs in need of our help are seniors with significant medical issues and younger dogs with medical and behavioral issues – the new face of Golden Retriever Rescue in the United States.
 Conversely, the number of families that want to adopt a rescued Golden Retriever continues to increase.
 As a result, AGK simply does not have the dogs in our care to meet the demand of those persons wanting younger purebred Golden Retrievers with no major issues.

 Not surprisingly, when we do take a young, purebred golden into AGK with no obvious behavioral or medical challenges, there are multiple qualified families interested in the dog.
 We take seriously our primary responsibility to find homes for the dogs in our care that best meet each dog’s needs.
 If you are approved to adopt a dog from AGK, our volunteers will work with you to find the right dog for your family.
 However, know that this process could take several months depending on the Golden Retrievers that need to be rehomed and the kind of dog you want to adopt.
-If you are in a hurry to adopt, we suggest applying to other rescues or visiting your local animal shelter – you can find a list of all Golden Retriever rescues in the United States here.
+If you are in a hurry to adopt, we suggest applying to other rescues or visiting your local animal shelter.
+Here is a list of Golden Retriever Rescues by State.

 Adoption Service Area

 Knoxville to New England